Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Introduction

-This paper aims to study the interaction between ALPs with neutral atoms moving in an SG interferometer using the techniques of quantum field theory (QFT).
-Considering an initial superposition state for neutral atoms, we investigate the time evolution of the density matrix of the system by QBE to numerically calculate the relative phase shift induced by ALPs-atoms coupling inside the SG interferometer \cite{Hatifi2020}.
-We consider both the forward scattering and the collision terms of the QBE, assuming the ALPs scalar field is in a coherent state.
-We will find the exclusion regions provided by this process and compare them with other proposals for two types of neutral atoms, e.g., $^{3}$He and $^{87}$Rb.
-It is crucial to note that the noises of the environment can influence the induced phase in our setup.
-Here we assume that the experiment is operated in a vacuum condition to minimize thermal noise.
-Such a vacuum condition can be achieved using cooling down and magnetic shielding.
-Another source of noise is the interaction of the setup with an electromagnetic field and the emission of the Bremsstrahlung, as it is well-known that it can make the decoherence effect \cite{Breuer2002}.
-It can be shown \cite{Manshouri2022} that despite the Bremsstrahlung effect leading to the decoherence effect and causing dephasing, its impact on dephasing time is less than the ALPs-atoms interaction.
+This paper aims to study the interaction between ALPs with neutral atoms moving in an SG interferometer using quantum field theory (QFT) techniques.
+Considering an initial superposition state for neutral atoms, we investigate the time evolution of the density matrix of the system by QBE to numerically calculate the relative phase shift induced by ALP-atom coupling inside the SG interferometer \cite{Hatifi2020}.
+We consider both the forward scattering and the collision terms of the QBE, assuming the ALP scalar field exists in a coherent state.
+We find the exclusion regions provided by this process and compare them with other proposals for two types of neutral atoms, $^{3}$He and $^{87}$Rb.

-In the rest of the paper, we use the natural unit set $c=\hbar=1$ while we know that all subsequent values of velocity components are some multiples of $c$ where $c$ is the speed of light in vacua.
+In the rest of the paper, we use the natural unit set $c=\hbar=1$, while we know that all subsequent values of velocity components are some multiples of $c$, where $c$ is the speed of light in vacua.
 The paper is organized as follows.
-In section \rom{2}, we introduce the effective Hamiltonian of the process and the density matrix of the system, and we describe our scheme.
-In section \rom{3}, we study the QBE and calculate its forward scattering and collision terms related to the ALPs scalar field to be in a coherent state.
-In section \rom{6}, we report the results by plotting exclusion regions for the total forward scattering and collision terms.
-Finally, in section \rom{7}, we end with some conclusions.
+In Section \ref{eih}, we introduce the effective Hamiltonian of the process and the density matrix of the system, and we describe our scheme.
+In Section \ref{eef}, we study the QBE and calculate its forward scattering and collision terms related to the ALP scalar field to be in a coherent state.
+In Section \ref{eot}, we report the results by plotting exclusion regions for the total forward scattering and collision terms.
+Finally, in Section \ref{cad}, we end with conclusions.